PriKalra/ReadTheLips/README.md

 # ReadTheLips AI 🎙️

-Whisprflow AI is a powerful audio and video transcription tool built with **Streamlit** and **OpenAI**.
+ReadTheLips AI is a experimental audio and video transcription tool built with **Streamlit** and **OpenAI**.
 It allows you to upload media files or dictate directly to generate structured, speaker-identified transcripts.

 ## ✨ Features